Fall 2025 Course Schedule (Readings and Assignments)

 - The full entry on Athena from Mythology Unbound

-- From the section “Athena in Action” in her page on Mythoi Koinoi, the sections (including primary sources) “Athena the Warrior” and “Athena and Arachne”
+- From the section “Athena in Action” in her page on Mythoi Koinoi, the sections (including full primary sources) “Athena the Warrior”, “Athena as Patron of Athens” and “Athena and Arachne”

 - The section “Art and Symbolism” from the same Mythoi Koinoi page above